-Average Term Life Insurance Rates Without a Medical Exam
+Average Term Life Insurance Rates With No Medical Exam

 The cost of life insurance depends on a variety of factors, including your age, gender, and where you live.
 Consider the examples below to get an idea of the range of costs.